VisualVault/nodeJs-rest-client-library/README.md

 Clone this repository OR copy the following files into your node project folder
  ------

- **If adding the node.js client library to your project, create the following subdirectory structure**
+ **If adding the node.js client library to your existing project, create the following subdirectory structure**

 \vvnodeserver
     \files
     \routes

-**If adding the node.js client library to your project, include the following files**
+**If adding the node.js client library to your existing project, include the following files**

 \vvnodeserver\app.js
 \vvnodeserver\config.yml